heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 **Main Screen** (`MainActivity.java`)
 - Shows a programmatically pre-populated `WaypointList`
 - A `TransportModePanel` to select a transport mode and to trigger immediate route calculation
-- A `MapFragment` to show the calculated route and zoom to selected waypoints
+- An `AndroidXMapFragment` to show the calculated route and zoom to selected waypoints
 - An Android `Button` to navigate to the next screen

 **Route Details Screen** (`RouteDetailsActivity.java`)